vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Certificates

-We use Sectigo as our primary certificate authority, with the exception of our docs.vmst.io which uses a certificate issued by Cloudflare.
+We use Sectigo as our primary certificate authority, with the exception of docs.vmst.io which uses a certificate issued by Cloudflare.

 ## Naming Conventions